ThailandCat/gcp-snapshots/README.md

 # gcp-snapshots
-Bash script to create daily snapshots
+Bash script to create daily snapshots using GoogleCloud API